 in a subset of the species table.

-# read in first 10 lines of surveys table survey_sub = surveys_df.head(10) # import a small subset of the species data designed for this part of the lesson species_sub = pd.read_csv('species_subset.csv', keep_default_na=False, na_values=[""])
+# read in first 10 lines of surveys table survey_sub = surveys_df.head(10) # import a small subset of the species data designed for this part of the lesson. # It is stored in the data folder. species_sub = pd.read_csv('data/speciesSubset.csv', keep_default_na=False, na_values=[""])

 In this example,